 Interest Rates Impact Government Behavior

-Over the years, the target fed funds rate has ranged from nearly 20% in the last 70’s and early 80’s to the near zero rate where it currently stands.
+Over the years, the target fed funds rate has ranged from nearly 20% in the late 70’s and early 80’s to the near zero rate where it currently stands.
 There tends to be two factors at play in determining how the government sets the rate:

 (1) The government uses fed funds rate management in an attempt to control economic growth.
 This is the traditional view of the government’s role.
 When the economy is growing, raise interest rates to slow the growth and minimize inflation.
 When the economy is flat, or slowing, lower interest rates to reduce the cost of funds and encourage spending and investment.